 Introduction: The national health report of Georgian population has been developed since 1997 and includes important aspects of health care such as major health problems, behavioral determinants, healthcare system (service delivery, human resources, pharmaceutical market, health care system financing, etc.).
 The legal basis for its preparation is the Decree of the Government of Georgia 229 of 22 August, 2010.

-Overview: Care for population health, equal distribution of financial burden and protection from financial risks, ensuring access to high quality and safe medical services are the national priority and responsibility of the health system in each country.
+Overview: Population health care, equal distribution of financial burden and protection of population from financial risks, ensuring access to high quality and safe medical services are the national priority and responsibility of the Government in each country.

-Since 2013, the government has laid the foundation for health policy oriented towards the health and well-being of the population, and the volume of budget allocations to the health sector in recent years (amount in 2015 - 900 million GEL) increased unprecedentedly.
-According to the National Health Accounts data, in 2015 the total expenditure on healthcare in Georgia reached 2519 million GEL (2014 - 2460 million GEL), which equals 8.5% of GDP.
+Since 2013, the government of Georgia has laid the foundation for health policy oriented towards the health and well-being of the population, and the volume of budget allocations to the health sector in recent years (amount in 2015 - 900 million GEL) increased unprecedentedly.
+According to the National Health Accounts data of2015, the total expenditure on healthcare in Georgia reached 2519 million GEL (2014 - 2460 million GEL), which equals 8.5% of GDP.
 Out of this, government expenditure was 36.3% (2014 - 28.2%), international aid 1.8% (2014 - 1.9%) and the rest were private expenses.
 The government spending on healthcare amounted to 8.6% (2014 - 7.2%) of consolidated budget and 2,9% of Gross Domestic Product (2014 - 2.4%).

 The unprecedented decline in the share of out-of-pocket payments has been observed in 2013-2015 (2012 - 73% - 2014 - 57%).
 This is conditioned by the increased accessibility of medical services in the country as well as the significant growth of outpatient and inpatient service utilization.